 Registration - Internet Courses

-The University of New Orleans offers many of its courses over the Internet via Moodle, UNO's online course delivery system.
+The University of New Orleans offers many of its courses over the Internet via Canvas, UNO's online course delivery system.
 Internet courses are best suited for students who do not live in the proximity of campus.
 Internet courses offer the same content as their traditional counterparts; however, they all have technical requirements and usually require more writing as most communication is accomplished in the written format.

-Students who have never taken an internet course are strongly advised to visit the Student Moodle Orientation site.
+Students who have never taken an internet course are strongly advised to visit the Student Canvas Orientation site.
 This site will familiarize students with the layout of an online course and communicate what will be expected of them.

 Students who register late will have access to on-line course materials 24 hours after registering.
 Students who do not meet class assignment deadlines risk failing the course.
 Instructors report students who do not participate in an online course as "not attending."
 Non-attendance and/or failing a course may place a student in a position of repayment of partial or all awarded financial aid.